microsoft/redhat-mw-cloud-quickstart/jboss-eap-clustered-singlevm-rhel7/README.md

   ![alt text](images/session-replication-logs.png)

 - Copy the App URL from the output section of the template.
-Open a web browser and paste the link, You will see Testing EAP Session Replication web page.
+Open a web browser and paste the link, you will see EAP Session Replication web page.

   ![alt text](images/session-application-app.png)

-- The web application displays the Session ID, Session `counter` and `timestamp` (these are variables stored in the session that are replicated) and the container name that the web page and session is being hosted from.
+- The web application displays the Session ID, `Session counter` and `timestamp` (these are variables stored in the session that are replicated) and the container name that the web page and session is being hosted from.

 - Now, select the **Increment Counter** link.
-The session variable will increase.
-Note that the session variable increases simultaneously on both App UIs.
+The session counter will increase.
+Note that the session counter increases simultaneously on both App UIs.

   ![alt text](images/session-replication-increment.png)